jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Pricing/Purchase-Process.md

 Please refer to Create Container Instance

-Purchase without instance
+Purchase without Instance

 The container instance supports only the data disks associated at the time of creation

-Support only the existing Cloud Disk Services in the xfs or ext4 format as the data disks of containers, and adding Cloud Disk Services in other file system formats will cause creation failure
+Support only the existing cloud disk services in the xfs or ext4 format as the data disks of containers, and adding cloud disk services in other file system formats will cause creation failure

 Please refer to Creating Cloud Disk Services